Rewriting Graphically with Symmetric Traced Monoidal Categories: Introduction

 \section{Introduction}

-Constructors, architects, and engineers have always enjoyed using blueprints, diagrams, floorplans, schematics, sketches and other kinds of graphical representations of their designs.
-In many cases, they are more than simply illustrations aiding the understanding of a formal specification, they are the specification itself.
-By contrast, in mathematics diagrams have not been traditionally considered first-class citizens, although they are often used to help the reader \emph{visualise} a construction or a proof.
-However, the development of new \emph{formal} diagrammatic languages for a large variety of systems such as quantum communication and computation~\cite{coecke2018picturing}, computational linguistics~\cite{coecke2010mathematical}, signal-flow graphs~\cite{bonchi2015abstraction}, or electronic circuits~\cite{baez2015compositional}, proved that diagrams can be used not just to aid understanding of proofs, but also to formulate proofs.
-The graphical formulation has multifaceted advantages, from enabling the use of graph-theoretical techniques to aid reasoning~\cite{ghica2017diagrammatic} to making the teaching of higher algebraic concepts to younger students less intimidating~\cite{ghica18mt}.
+Constructors, architects, and engineers have always enjoyed using blueprints, diagrams, floorplans and other kinds of graphical representations of their designs.
+These are often more than simply illustrations aiding the understanding of a formal specification, they are the specification itself.
+By contrast, in mathematics, diagrams have not been traditionally considered first-class citizens, although they are often used to help the reader \emph{visualise} a construction or a proof.
+However, the development of new \emph{formal} diagrammatic languages for a variety of systems such as quantum communication and computation~\cite{coecke2018picturing}, computational linguistics~\cite{coecke2010mathematical} and signal-flow graphs~\cite{bonchi2014categorical,bonchi2015abstraction}, proved that diagrams can be used not just to aid understanding of proofs, but also to formulate proofs.
+This formulation has multifaceted advantages, from enabling the use of graph-theoretical techniques to aid reasoning~\cite{ghica2017diagrammatic} to making the teaching of algebraic concepts to younger students less intimidating~\cite{ghica18mt}.